viant/endly/README.md

 ## Credentials

 Endly on its core uses SSH or other system/cloud service requiring credentials.
-In order to run system workflow the credentials file/s need to be supplied as various request field.
+To run system workflow the credentials file/s need to be supplied as various request field.

 Endly uses  [Credentail Config](https://github.com/viant/toolbox/blob/master/cred/config.go)